hiddenSymmetries/simsopt/docs/source/mhd.rst

 In fixed boundary mode the equilibrium depends on the boundary (accessed through ``.boundary``), which is a :obj:`simsopt.geo.SurfaceRZFourier``.
 In free-boundary mode however, the equilibrium on an external field (which can be provided by any :obj:`simsopt.field.MagneticField`) and its :obj:`boundary` is a child, whose properties (like aspect ratio, volume, etc) can be optimized for, by varying the degrees-of-freedom of the :obj:`MagneticField`.
-One can even combine different solvers such that the equilibrium objects depend on the same :obj:`Surface`, or where one equilibrium solves for the boundary, and metrics related to it are computed using the fixed-boundary soltions provided by the other solver.
+One can even combine different solvers such that the equilibrium objects depend on the same :obj:`Surface`, or where one equilibrium solves for the boundary, and metrics related to it are computed using the fixed-boundary solutions provided by the other solver.

 .. warning::
     ``f90wrapped`` code creates singleton classes.
 You cannot create multiple